P1sec/pycrate/README.md

 ------------

 Currently none.
-Only the Python builtins and few internal modules of Python (e.g. os, system, re) are required.
+Only the Python builtins and few internal modules of Python (e.g. os, system, re) are required for most of the features.
+The pycrate_corenet part requires pysctp and CryptoMobile.

 Automatic installation